-All the 4 phases of SSL handshake protocol perform their functionality and move to the next step.
+All 4 phases of the SSL handshake protocol perform their functionalities and move to the next step.

-once session has been established then SSL record protocol start sending data which has been explained in the previous post of SSL protocol overview.
-It is only session which enables multiple connections.
-In SSL protocol too, there is session and there is connection. for session there could be multiple connections.
+Once the session has been established then the SSL record protocol starts sending data which has been explained in the previous post of SSL protocol overview.
+It is the only session that enables multiple connections.
+In SSL protocol too, there is a session and there is a connection. for the session, there could be multiple connections.

-Session is created by the SSL protocol.
-Session is identified by cryptographic parameters.
-A session parameters can be used across multiple connections to avoid time consuming new security parameters.
+The session is created by the SSL protocol.
+The session is identified by cryptographic parameters.
+A session parameters can be used across multiple connections to avoid time-consuming new security parameters.

-A connection is a peer-to-peer relationship. e.g. a client can exchange application data with server, so that there is a connection.
-Connection is transient and associated with session.
+A connection is a peer-to-peer relationship. e.g. a client can exchange application data with a server so that there is a connection.
+The connection is transient and associated with the session.

-There are some parameters which is associated with session and some parameter associated with connection.
+There are some parameters which is associated with the session and some parameter associated with the connection.
 I’m skipping those parameters list over here.

-You have reached this point , it means you like this post, you are requested to comment about this and your comments are always welcome to improve this post.
+You have reached this point, which means you like this post, you are requested to comment to improve this post.
 Happy Learning 🙂